0xcollins/0xCollins/README.md

 - 😄 Pronouns: He/Him

-- ⚡ Fun fact: My morning ritual involves brewing the perfect cup of coffee while listening to a tech podcast to get his brain in "problem-solving mode. 🚀
+- ⚡ Fun fact: My morning ritual involves brewing the perfect cup of coffee while listening to a tech podcast to get my brain in "problem-solving mode. 🚀

 Looking forward to connecting with like-minded individuals and making a positive impact in the tech universe.
 Let's create some magic together! ✨